 The main differences between raising a complaint and demanding compensation are that a complaint:

-- can be brought even if you have not been physically harmed, * will not result in a financial payment.
+- can be brought even if you have not been physically harmed;

-- needs to be raised within 12 months of the incident, but preferably within six months.
+- needs to happen within 12 months of the incident, but preferably within six months.

-A compensation claim will not result in any apology or assurance that steps will be taken to prevent what happened to you happening to somebody else.
-It will, however, if successful, give you the funds to ensure you are not left financially out of pocket as a result of your injury or illness, and afford you the means to access the treatment you need to make the best recovery.
+A compensation claim won’t result in an apology or assurance it won’t happen to others.
+It will, however, if successful, give you the funds to ensure you are not left financially out of pocket.

 Common Types of Medical Negligence Claims

 Whatever type of negligence you have suffered, you can rely on The Medical Negligence Claims to help.
 Claims we handle include: